domischi/IAMS/README.md

     (3) Have our codes containerized, for simple embarassingly parallel setup.

-In order to install the project, clone the repo recursively:
+In order to install the project:
+- Clone the repo recursively:
     `mkdir -p ~/src`
     `cd ~/src`
-    `git clone --recurse-submodules https://github.com/domischi/IAMS.git` and add the path to the PYTHONPATH
+    `git clone --recurse-submodules https://github.com/domischi/IAMS.git`
+- Add the path to the PYTHONPATH
     `echo 'export PYTHONPATH=$PYTHONPATH:$HOME/src/IAMS' >> ~/.bashrc `
+- Then reload your bash environment to reflect the changes `source ~/.bashrc`